squalecwilliams/scene-it-exercise/instructions/part2.md

 will always show the list of movies in data.js, no matter what you enter into the search bar.

-## Step 1 - Set up a click listener on the movies
+## Step 1 - Add an event handler for clicking on a movie

-Now that there are movies showing up underneath the search bar, we can make them clickable.
-Just like with the to-do list app, we'll have to attach a click listener to the "movies-container" div.
+Now that there are movies showing up underneath the search bar, we need to make them clickable.
+Let's add an event handler to the `<div id="moviesContainer">` element that will capture a click event.

 1. Revisit your `renderMovies()` function
 1. Look in your template literal strings for wherever you're rendering an "add movie" `<button>`  tag.